 These reasons and many more, including increased employee satisfaction and greater spending control, are why expense management should be on every CFO and Finance leader's agenda.

-However, finding the right company to support with company cards and expense management isn't always easy.
+However, finding the right company to support with corporate cards and expense management isn't always easy.
 And the stakes are high.
 It's essential to choose a partner with both the right technology and a commitment to customer success.

 For every business problem, there will be several technology providers who have designed a solution.
 When thinking about card and expense management, you may have a list of providers and their websites, and you’re now carefully reading their materials.